 6. You eat junk food regularly

 Cheap, processed, and prepackaged foods are convenient but are also usually very high in fat or sodium.
 Too much sodium increases your blood pressure (hypertension) because it holds excess fluid in the body which may lead to stroke, which is one of the leading causes of death for Americans.

 Unhealthy fats may result in clogged arteries and heart disease.
 So if you’re the type who swings to the nearest fast food joint for dinner on a regular basis, you’re likely to become ill someday.

 7. You avoid fruits and vegetables

 Do you despise eating green and leafy vegetables like spinach, kale, and broccoli?
-How about colorful fruits like oranges, strawberry, and blueberries?
-If you do now, mark my words, you’d probably eat them like crazy once you get a referral to an oncologist.
+How about colorful fruits like oranges, strawberries, and blueberries?
+If you do now, mark my words, you’d eat them like crazy once you get a referral to an oncologist.
 Hope it’s not too late by then.

 8. You sleep like a zombie

 I personally don’t get enough sleep.
 But I don’t have any serious illness (knock on wood) either.
-We probably can agree that getting more zzzz’s is good for both of us.
+We probably can agree that getting more zzz’s is good for both of us.

 9. You make life more stressful than it should be

 Are you the type who won’t hesitate to show your middle finger in snaps of rage over small things like when the driver next to you accidentally cut you off?
 It’s actually our stress hormones such as adrenaline and cortisol that trigger those when we feel threatened.